-Writers read is part of Concordia University’s Creative Writing program and is supported by the Department of English, the Creative Writing Program, and Concordia University.
+Writers read is part of Concordia University’s Creative Writing program and is supported by the Department of English, with funding from the Faculty of Arts & Science.
 The tradition of literary readings at Concordia predates the existence of the university itself, as such events were held well before Sir George Williams and Loyola merged in 1974.
 Please check out SpokenWeb for audio of those events.
 The current series, Concordia Writers Read, invites renowned and emerging authors, both Canadian and international, to read from and discuss their work with students and local audiences.
 In addition to readings, the series includes Master Classes and professional development activities, some open to the public and others only for Concordia students.

 The series is invitation only, but we do like to hear from you with ideas and suggestions for readers and/or events.
 Please feel free to send review copies or promotional material to: